CongHan0808/DeOP/README.md

 # [ICCV2023] Open Vocabulary Semantic Segmentation with Decoupled One-Pass Network

 This repo is for our paper [Open Vocabulary Semantic Segmentation with Decoupled One-Pass Network](https://arxiv.org/pdf/2304.01198.pdf).
 It is based on the official repo of [SimBaseline](https://github.com/MendelXu/zsseg.baseline).
-We replace MaskFormer with SAM as the mask proposal network.
+The project page is [Project Page](https://conghan0808.github.io/DeOP/).

 ![](resources/deop.png)
 <!-- <iframe src="resources/framework6.pdf" width="500" height="375"></iframe> -->